-- (a) The Department has been working with the field on developing long-term solutions to the issues facing those serving Students with Disabilities.
-The Department agrees and will continue to explore options for a long-term solution to the shortage of special education teachers. - (b) Although the Department is unaware of "exact numbers," the proposal is directly responding to concerns raised in the field, by those serving the target population, school administrators, and the public. - (c) The Board of Regents has determined these certificate extensions will support the students in our schools and therefor the Office of Teaching Initiatives is prepared to take on this additional workload. - (d) Please see response to COMMENT #4 above. - (e) Again, this is a standard that OTI will work with the OSE to assess whether a candidate has met the requirement for three years of experience.
+(a) While the proposal may be a temporary fix, the Department has been working with the field on developing long-term solutions to the issues facing those serving

+Students with Disabilities.
+The Department agrees and will continue to explore options for a long-term solution to the shortage of special education teachers.

+(b) Although the Department is unaware of "exact numbers," the proposal is directly responding to concerns raised in the field, by those serving the target population, school administrators, and the public.

+(c) The Board of Regents has determined these certificate extensions will support the students in our schools and therefor the Office of Teaching Initiatives is prepared to take on this additional workload.

+(d) Please see response to COMMENT #4 above.

+(e) Again, this is a standard that OTI will work with the OSE to assess whether a candidate has met the requirement for three years of experience.
 The regulation requires 75 percent of the time must be in the grades adjacent to the extension.
 This, combined with the CTLE or course credit, will provide the preparation needed to allow for the certificate holder to support student learning in the extension grade levels.